mcocdawc/chemcoord/README.md

   Dummy atoms are inserted and removed automatically on the fly if necessary.
 * The created Zmatrix is not only a structure expressed in internal coordinates, it is a "chemical" Zmatrix.
-  "Chemical Zmatrix means, that e.g. distances are along bonds or dihedrals are defined as they are drawn in chemical textbooks (Newman projections).
+  "Chemical" Zmatrix means, that e.g. distances are along bonds or dihedrals are defined as they are drawn in chemical textbooks (Newman projections).
 * Analytical gradients for the transformations between the different